chat-sdk/chat-sdk-ios/README.md

 4. Compile and run

 ## Swift Version

+We are currently updating the Chat SDK to use Swift, this will happen gradually.
+In the meantime, the Chat SDK API is fully compatible with Swift projects.

 The Chat SDK is fully compatible with Swift projects and contains a Swift demo project.

 1. Clone Chat SDK